sarahdayan/snippets.js/README.md

   });
 ```

+#### `options.name?`<!-- omit in toc -->

+Type: `string | undefined`

+The name of the snippet.

 #### `options.language`<!-- omit in toc -->

 Type: `string`

-The language of a snippet.
+The language of the snippet.

 #### `options.path?`<!-- omit in toc -->

 Type: `string | undefined`

-The path of a snippet's source file.
+The path of the snippet's source file.
 This is only useful when you're parsing snippets from source files, and can be ommitted if you're building `Snippet` objects by hand.

 #### `options.code`<!-- omit in toc -->

 Type: `string`

-The raw code of a snippet.
+The raw code of the snippet.

 #### `options.transform?`<!-- omit in toc -->